Here are some interesting facts about South Africa for kids which were chosen and researched by kids especially for kids.

 Johannesburg is the largest city of South Africa and lies on this plateau at 1,700 m/ 5,577 ft above sea level.
 However, most of the bigger cities such as Cape Town and Durban are located near the coast in low-lying areas.

-Did you know, that the Tugela Falls in South Africa are the second-highest waterfalls in the world?
+Did you know, that the Tugela Falls in the Drakensberg are the second-highest waterfalls in the world?
+There are five falls with a combined total drop of 948 m/ 3,110 ft!

-The country name is often displayed as ZA which means Zuid Africa and is Afrikaans for South Africa.
+The country name is displayed as ZA which stands for Zuid Africa.
+The word zuid is Afrikaans and means "south".

-South Africa is home to the African Penguins and the Great White Sharks live in the ocean waters here too.
+South Africa is home to the great white shark as well.
+This large predatory fish lives in the ocean waters here too.
 Sometimes beaches are closed for bathing due to the sharks in the bays.
 Many beaches have shark nets.
 Remember to only swim in the sea where there are lifeguards on duty.

 Whale watching is very popular in South Africa too and you will encounter an enormous sea life in South Africa when you go on a boat trip.